1-877-929-7245

 • Breakfast, Dinner

-After an early breakfast this morning, a coach transfer takes us to Cusco airport for an internal flight to Lima and then to Buenos Aires.
-We arrive in the capital city in the evening and are taken by coach to our central hotel.
+Today, after an early breakfast, we are transferred to Cusco airport for an internal flight to Lima and then on to the Argentinian capital of Buenos Aires, where we arrive in the evening and are taken by coach to our central hotel.

-With the rest of the evening free, you may like to soak up the atmosphere in the neighborhood around our hotel.
-We are about a ten-minute walk from the city's impressive Palacio Barolo, a unique building that pays homage to the Divine Comedy by Dante Alighieri.
+With the rest of the evening free, you may like to soak up the atmosphere in the historic streets around our hotel.
+We are only a short distance from the city's impressive Palacio Barolo, a unique building which pays homage to the Divine Comedy by Dante Alighieri.

-Eating out in Buenos Aires is a real pleasure; deciding on a restaurant is the only difficulty.
-From traditional steakhouses to Argentine pizza restaurants and upscale seafood venues, this world-class city has an international reputation for exceptional cuisine.
+Dining out in Buenos Aires is a real pleasure; the only difficulty is deciding on a restaurant.
+From sizzling steakhouses to Argentine pizza restaurants and upmarket seafood venues, this world-class city has an international reputation for exceptional cuisine.
 Overnight Buenos Aires.

 Includes